model-checking/kani/tests/assess-scan-test-scaffold/README.md

 # cargo kani assess scan test scaffold

 This directory contains two totally unrelated (i.e. no shared workspace) packages.
-It's purpose is to test "assess scan" running in a directory containing such.
+Its purpose is to test "assess scan" running in a directory containing such.

 This is used from `kani-regression.sh` to include a test for scan in CI.
 The only thing we currently check is that the exit status was success and that files were emitted.